 Chase Sapphire Preferred – Currently offering 50,000 bonus points

 American Express Platinum – The ultimate traveling credit card WITH AIRPORT LOUNGE ACCESS!!

 Capital One – A quick and easy way to cover $500 worth of travel (after spending $3,000 in the first three months).

 Alaska Airlines – An amazing card offering 30,000 skymiles after spending $1,000 in the first three months.
 They also give credit card holders a companion fare each year and if you don’t know what a companion fare is… you should know!

 Pro-Tip: Plastiq – Use Plastiq to pay bills with your newly opened credit card.
 Plastiq pays bills that cannot be paid for with a credit card.
 For example, our car payment must be paid by check or debit card.
 With Plastiq, I can pay our car off with credit cards.

 Earning More Skymiles (Without A Credit Card)

 Opening up credit cards and spending money isn’t the only way to earn skymiles.
-Below you will find two alternative ways to earning skymiles.
+Below you will find several alternative ways to earning skymiles.